ePages-de/epages-devportal/_posts/2021/2021-09-16-5-most-valuable-things-i-learned-in-my-10-plus-year-career.md

 ### 5. Be open-minded

-While working for several companies over all those years, there is one thing you will always stumble upon - Discussions and disagreements.
+While working for several companies over all those years, there is one thing you will always stumble upon - discussions and disagreements.
 Every developer has a lot of knowledge and thinks their decision or opinion is the right one.
 And the developer tries not to give in as pride is standing in their way.

-I would be lying if I said this would not have happened to me.
+I would be lying if I said this never happened to me.
 At some point, I read an article that was not just about being open-minded, but rather how to be.
 If I need to break it down into short and concise bullet points, I would describe it as:

 - Always approach disagreements with curiosity.
-- Always fear being wrong, no matter how confident you are being right.
+- Always fear that you may be wrong, no matter how confident you are that you are right.
 - Try to fully *understand* (not just *hear*) other peoples arguments first, and then reject or accept those arguments.
 Furthermore, try to understand *what* people are saying, and their reasoning behind it.
 - Look for the best answer, not the best answer you can come up with by yourself, but as a team.